 Technology and Infrastructure Requirements

 Organizations need to provide reliable and secure remote access to company networks and resources.
 This might include advanced communication tools, collaboration platforms, and cybersecurity measures to protect sensitive data.
-Additionally, ensuring that all employees have the necessary hardware and software to work effectively from any location can be a logistical and financial challenge.
+Additionally, ensuring that all employees have the necessary hardware and hybrid office software to work effectively from any location can be a logistical and financial challenge.

 While hybrid workplaces offer flexibility and other benefits, they also present challenges in collaboration and communication, management and supervision, and technology and infrastructure requirements.